arushi-08/inventory-pick-path/README.md

 ## Overview

-Proof-of-concept for an optimized inventory pick path solution.
-It demonstrates how to model a inventory as a graph and compute the most efficient route for picking items.
-The API uses a combination of a nearest-neighbor heuristic and Dijkstra’s algorithm to determine:
+Proof-of-concept for an inventory pick path solution.
+It models an inventory as a graph and compute the most efficient route for picking items.
+The API uses Dijkstra’s algorithm to determine:
 - High-level order of key nodes (entry, item locations, exit)
 - Detailed path between these nodes